They both are incredible space holders, Reiki Maser Teachers and are here on this planet for assisting in the Ascension.

 For traditional Amazonian tribespeople, Sananga is a powerful eye medicine used to sharpen night vision.
 For modern seekers of spiritual healing, however, Sananga is often used as a precursor to ayahuasca ceremonies by the Kaxinawa and Matsés tribes of Brazil, these powerful eye drops have a healing power that’s more energetic than physical, and that has the capacity to increase spiritual insight in the minds of those who use it.
 Sananga is a potent medicine.

-Our Healing Retreat Ceremonies are facilitated by Medicine Women and reserved for attendance by specifically the female gender, ages 18 and up.
+Our Church Retreats and Ceremonies are facilitated by Medicine Women and reserved for attendance by specifically the female gender, ages 18 and up, unless otherwise noted.
 This decision is made by the Facilitators, and the intention is to help our participants feel safe, to journey more fluidly and deeply all while being held by the Divine.

 Ceremonial Whites are traditionally worn, optional.
 Many past participants in Ceremony have been called to bring a gift for the hosts or the Land, or both, such as a plant, feather, sacred object or a crystal.